NNN: Next-Generation Neural Networks for Marketing Measurement: Discussion: NNN in the Context of MMM

-The introduction of NNN presents a significant departure from traditional MMM methodologies.
+The introduction of NNN presents a significant departure from general MMM methodologies.
 By leveraging the representational power of neural networks, Transformer architectures, and rich embeddings of marketing channels alongside organic signals like Google Search, NNN offers a novel framework for modeling marketing effectiveness.
-This section compares NNN to traditional MMM approaches across several key dimensions, highlighting differences in methodology and capability.
+This section compares NNN to standard MMM approaches across several key dimensions, highlighting differences in methodology and capability.

+\textbf{Modeling Foundations.} NNN sits outside the established statistical frameworks used for MMMs.
+As we mentioned above, while some of its functionality overlaps with the types of media measurement that MMMs provide, it does not necessarily replace MMM in real-world contexts.
+As we discuss below, NNNs require significant additional research and validation.

-\textbf{Modeling Foundations.} Traditional MMMs typically employ established statistical models, often based on linear regression, incorporating transformations like adstock and Hill functions to capture non-linearities and carryover effects.
-NNN, in contrast, utilizes the inherent non-linear function approximation capabilities of deep neural networks and the sequence modeling power of Transformers and self-attention.
-This allows NNN to potentially capture more complex interactions and temporal dependencies directly from the data.
+MMMs typically employ established statistical models, often based on linear regression, incorporating transformations like adstock and Hill functions to capture non-linearities and carryover effects.
+NNN, in contrast, NNN utilizes the inherent non-linear function approximation capabilities of deep neural networks and the sequence modeling power of Transformers and self-attention.
+This allows NNN to potentially capture more complex interactions and temporal dependencies directly from the data, although again more research is required here.

 Furthermore, MMMs primarily rely on scalar time-series representations of marketing inputs (e.g., weekly spend or impressions).
-NNN moves beyond this using the advances in representation learning, by ingesting rich, high-dimensional embeddings.
+NNN uses these data as well, but supplements them with rich, high-dimensional embeddings.
 These embeddings integrate both quantitative metrics (like impressions, encoded in the embedding's magnitude) and qualitative aspects (like ad creative content or search query semantics, encoded in the embedding's direction).
 With this semantic information, the hope is that NNN can distinguish between, for example, a million impressions of a brilliant ad versus a million impressions of a dud.
-The stark performance difference observed on the High Variance simulated dataset, where the semantic nuance was deliberately included, underscores the value of this approach.
+The performance difference observed on the High Variance simulated dataset, where the semantic nuance was deliberately included, underscores the value of this approach.

 \textbf{Incorporating Prior Beliefs: Distributions vs. Architecture vs. Optimization.} A fundamental difference lies in how prior knowledge or beliefs are incorporated.
 Bayesian MMMs directly embrace the concept through explicit prior distributions assigned to model parameters.
 The modeler specifies these distributions, drawing perhaps on previous experiments, established benchmarks, or, in the absence of strong information, resorting to non-informative priors.
 This allows for granular control and the injection of domain expertise directly into parameter estimation.